sharoncornelius/idpf-specification/idpf_specification.md

 ## vPort Initialization and Teardown

-VPORT Final state Machine
+#### VPORT Final State Machine
 (FSM):![Vport FSM](Diagrams/vport_fsm.png)

-- OP_CREATE_VPORT command must allocate at least one RX and one TX queue, which will be associated with Queue Group #0.
+* OP_CREATE_VPORT command must allocate at least one RX and one TX queue, which will be associated with Queue Group #0.

-- VPORT can be transitioned to FREE state only from CONFIGURED state.
+* VPORT can be transitioned to FREE state only from CONFIGURED state.
 In other words, if VPORT is enabled, it must be disabled first before releasing its resources and destroying it.

-- OP_DISABLE_VPORT and OP_ENABLE_VPORT can be called even if there are Queue resources associated and they are active on the Vport.
+* OP_DISABLE_VPORT and OP_ENABLE_VPORT can be called even if there are Queue resources associated and they are active on the Vport.

-- VPORT RX Default Queues must be set upon execution of the OP_CREATE_VPORT command.
+* VPORT RX Default Queues must be set upon execution of the OP_CREATE_VPORT command.
 The lowest RX Queue index must be used for all three engines (LAN, RDMA and CPE).

-- OP_DISABLE_VPORT and OP_DESTROY_VPORT commands can be issued even when all or some of VPORT associated queues are enabled, including TX, RX, TX Completion and RX Buffer Queues.
+* OP_DISABLE_VPORT and OP_DESTROY_VPORT commands can be issued even when all or some of VPORT associated queues are enabled, including TX, RX, TX Completion and RX Buffer Queues.
 As a result, Queues associated with the VPORT must be disabled by the command is called.